ropensci/redland-bindings/R/redland/README.md

 ## Installation Notes

-The *redland* R package has not been released to CRAN yet, nor have its dependencies, so you need to install the dependencies manually before installing the package itself.
-The main dependency is the `redland` R package which must be installed on your OS prior to installing the R code.
-The R package *drat* can be used to install the *redland* R package from the NCEAS repository.
+The *redland* R package has not been released to CRAN yet.
 Before the `redland` R package can be installed, the Redland C libraries must be installed.

 ### Installing on Mac OS X